katerina7479/heat_properties/README.md

 Remove any and all docker containers:
 > make clean

-*Explore the API*
+**Explore the API**

-API can be called in the browser, using json-api style queries
+The API can be reached in the browser, using json-api style queries

 > localhost:5000/latent_heat?filter[melting_point__gte]=100&page[limit]=10
 > localhost:5000/substance/122